PeiqiAlan/Dividend-Policy-Forecast/README.md

 # Dividend-Policy-Forecast
 This is the github repository for the freelance project - Dividend Policy Forecast

-# Success Metrics
-In Progress
-The understanding of the group is that the success metrics/KPI of this project should be set not only in terms of technical performance or model accuracies, but in business contexts as well.
-Considerations must be given to the overall economy, including and not limited to: budgets, scalability, etc.

 # Project Objectives
 The goal of this project is to build and optimize a machine learning model that would predict if a particular company would cut its dividend shares at a particular time.